Oct 23, 2014

 OK, so we all love living in Japan, and many of us would have to recognize the improvement in our diets made by the nation's cuisine.
 However, stay 'in country' longer than that initial 'honeymoon' period, and it won't be long before you begin to pine for a taste of home.
 But don’t jump ship just yet!
-Check out these nationwide import food hubs first.
+Check out these nationwide import food shops in Japan first.

 Costco shouldn't work in Japan.
 There just isn't enough space, is there?
 In a country where supermarkets desperately compete to be closest to the train station, and whose Lilliputian size servings still struggle to find space in 'micro' trolleys, America's wholesale retail behemoth seems an unlikely success story.